Available now

 Any agent, your choice

-Run each task on Claude Code, OpenAI Codex, Google Gemini, or GitHub Copilot.
-Pick a default, switch per terminal, or run the same task in two agents side by side.
+Run each session on Claude Code, OpenAI Codex, Google Gemini, or GitHub Copilot.
+Pick a default, switch per terminal, or run the same session in two agents side by side.

 Auto-debug CI failures